Park outside: Ford recalls SUVs because engines can catch fire

 Ford said in U.S. government documents posted Thursday that it doesn’t know what’s causing fires in some 2021 Ford Expedition and Lincoln Navigator SUVs.

 But the company said fires can happen even while the engines are off.
-It’s recommending that the SUVs be parked away from buildings.
+It’s recommended that the SUVs be parked away from buildings.

 A software problem can cause unintended acceleration.